Bornittah/life-coaching/README.md

 # Live demo
-Click [Life Coaching](https://bornittah.github.io/life-coaching/) to checkout the online version Here is the video presenting the features of the project
+Click [Life Coaching](https://bornittah.github.io/life-coaching/) to checkout the online version [Watch this video](https://www.loom.com/share/803c2d84c6854921aeb38498652e6cd9) to know more about the features of this project

 # Getting started
 #### Step 1